Frequently Asked Questions

 Where does PlainTaxData get its tax information?

-All data comes directly from official IRS sources: Revenue Procedures for inflation-adjusted tax brackets, Publication 501 for standard deductions, Publication 550 for capital gains rates, annual IRS announcements for contribution limits, and Publications 596 and 972 for EITC and CTC parameters.
+According to the Internal Revenue Service, the figures on this site come from Revenue Procedures for inflation-adjusted tax brackets, Publication 501 for standard deductions, Publication 550 for capital gains rates, annual IRS announcements for contribution limits, and Publications 596 and 972 for EITC and CTC parameters.

 How does the tax estimator work?